 Updating the Calculated Date Field

 There’s a lot of missing metadata – some of that is going to be filled out manually, and other data will be populated by workflow.
-First though, Sales realized that the formula used for Contract Title is not specific enough.
+First though, note that the formula used for Contract Title is not specific enough.
 It needs to capture YYYYMMDD and the HHMMSS (hour, minute, and second) that the file was created.
 Otherwise, there could easily be duplicate names.

 The great thing about calculated fields is that the formula can be updated and it will automatically cascade into existing items in the list.